sophiekoonin/localghost/src/blog/posts/2023-11-21-scheduling-posts.md

 ---
-title: "Scheduling posts in Eleventy"
+title: "How to schedule posts in Eleventy"
 date: 2023-11-22
 categories: ["eleventy", "how-to"]
 ---